weidong-whu/railine/README.md

 # Travel Like a Train: rail track detection and reconstruction in aeral images
 ### Source code and datasets will comming soon!!!
-### One can download parts of the data through the link.
+## One can download parts of the dataset through the link, which contains totally 4000 image blocks and the ground truth for OBB-detection and segmentation.
 ## Video : Visualization of the Rail track detection and reconstruction, which simulates the train travel on the track.

 [YouTube Link](https://www.youtube.com/watch?v=iy-kxUioIZw)